A ‘national’ party

 Youth

 A junior division of the National Party emerged in the late 1930s and by the late 1940s was booming.
 Social events – dances, barbecues, debates and outings – were key attractions, but by the late 1950s membership was falling.
-In 1967 it changed its name to the Young Nationals and became more politically focused.
+In 1967 the junior division changed its name to Young Nationals and became more politically focused.

 Party organisation

-In 2011 the party organisation existed in cooperation with, but independently of, the parliamentary wing.
-It comprised:
+In the early 2020s the party organisation exist in cooperation with, but independently of, the parliamentary wing.
+It comprises:

-- an executive board and president, selected at the party’s annual conference with a two-year term for members, and comprising the leader (elected annually), a National MP and seven elected party members
+• an executive board and president, selected at the party’s annual conference with a two-year term for members, and consisting of the leader, a National MP and seven elected party members, one of whom is chosen as president by board members

-- electorate committees in every electorate, where they canvassed support for their local MP and the wider party, and chose their MPs through a democratic process
+• electorate committees in every electorate, which canvass support for their local MP and the wider party, and choose their MPs through a democratic process

 Choosing candidates

 Electoral candidates have to go through a three-stage process before representing the party.
-Firstly, the board approves nominations; secondly, a pre-selection committee is set up, made up of two representatives selected by the president, two from the regional chair, and five from the electorate; and thirdly, a selection committee of at least 60 party members is democratically appointed.
-These voting delegates then choose the candidate.
+Firstly, the board approves nominations; secondly, a pre-selection committee is set up, comprising two representatives selected by the president, two by the regional chair and five from the electorate; and thirdly, a selection committee of at least 60 local party members is democratically appointed.
+These delegates vote to choose the candidate.

 Annual conference and policy formation

 The party holds an annual conference to elect its executive board, hear from senior MPs and discuss policy remits from regional conferences.
 These are then fed through to the parliamentary wing for consideration.
-As well as the Young Nationals, three other special-interest groups within the party provide policy input: the SuperBlues, for voters over age 60, the BlueGreens, an environmental advisory group, and Internats, for supporters living overseas.
+As well as the Young Nationals, special-interest groups within the party provide policy input.
+These include the SuperBlues, for voters over the age of 60, and the Bluegreens, an environmental advisory group.